 ROPS in Vertical Position

 The ROPS should be in the vertical position for normal operation.
-Insure that the seat plate pins are in the lock position.
+Insure that the seat plate is secured using the spring loaded seat latch.
 WEAR the seatbelt when the ROPS is in the vertical position.

 ROPS in Folded Position